utkuuludag/Library/README.md

 ## 📖 Project Overview

-**LibraryVerse** is a scalable, enterprise-level Content Management System developed with **.NET 8**.
+**Library** is a scalable, enterprise-level Content Management System developed with **.NET 8**.

-Unlike traditional monolithic applications, LibraryVerse adopts a **Modular Monolith** architecture, ensuring strict boundary separation between business modules (Accounts, Contents, Files, etc.) while maintaining the simplicity of a single deployment unit.
+Unlike traditional monolithic applications, Library adopts a **Modular Monolith** architecture, ensuring strict boundary separation between business modules (Accounts, Contents, Files, etc.) while maintaining the simplicity of a single deployment unit.
 The project is designed following **Domain-Driven Design (DDD)** principles and **Clean Architecture** standards.

 > **⚠️ Note on Source Code:** > Due to commercial restrictions and NDA agreements regarding the proprietary business logic used in this project, the full source code is not publicly available.
 This repository serves as a **technical showcase** and architectural documentation of the engineering practices employed.